 Structural Program Elements are unique educational components that have been identified as essential to building and retaining a robust pipeline of underrepresented young people in science.
-These Structural Program Elements provide a cohesive structure across our three initiatives, and consist of Science Opportunities, Mentoring, and Tools for Success.
+These Structural Program Elements provide a cohesive structure across our three program levels, and consist of Science Opportunities, Mentoring, and Growth Mindset Tools.
 Structural Program Elements are not necessarily mutually exclusive.

 - Science Opportunities can take two forms.
-They can be formal, curriculum-based educational courses consisting of several connected science -related lessons and/or research activities that target a specific audience and that have specific goals aligned to one of our three initiatives.
-Science opportunities can also exist external to our science program curricula and include one-time, opportunistic educational events with specific goals as well as more in-depth experiences such as research internships and teaching fellowships. - Mentoring is broadly defined as the guidance of individuals at points during their educational pathway in the management of their own learning, education, and progression to and through careers with the goal of helping students to develop and maximize their understanding, abilities, and experiences, and ultimately, to lead using science to make a difference.
-It occurs at different levels of intensity among the initiatives, ranging from single interactions during a science program to peer-to-peer mentoring woven into science opportunities to long-term mentoring relationships. - Tools for Success are skills that are fostered and/or resources that are available for students to help them overcome obstacles on their paths to science and environmental leadership.
-Equipping student participants with the tools to overcome barriers is essential if individuals from high poverty and underrepresented backgrounds are to attain access to these fields.
-How these are provided vary by initiative and strategies include building essential skills such as critical thinking skills and guided reflection through our programming, individual coaching, and external resources such as college application workshops, financial aid assistance, and opportunities for individual guidance through formal mentoring relationships.
+They can be formal, curriculum-based educational courses consisting of several connected science-related lessons and/or research activities that target a specific audience and that have specific goals aligned to one of our three program levels.
+Science opportunities can also exist external to our science program curricula and include one-time, opportunistic educational events with specific goals as well as more indepth experiences such as research internships and teaching fellowships. - Mentoring is broadly defined as the guidance of individuals at points during their educational pathway in the management of their own learning, education, and progression to and through careers with the goal of helping students to develop and maximize their understanding, abilities, and experiences, and ultimately, to lead using science to make a difference.
+It occurs at different levels of intensity among the initiatives, ranging from single interactions during a science program to peer-to-peer mentoring woven into science opportunities to long-term mentoring relationships. - Growth Mindset Tools are a specific set of skills and practices that support learning, strong hearts and minds, and healthy bodies.
+We teach these tools in conjunction with a growth mindset practice so that students can overcome any challenges on their pathway to becoming a science leader.
+Our Programs